What Does Wisteria Flower Mean and Symbolise?

 light purple wisteria

-Symbolism of Wisteria Blossoms
+Symbolism of Wisteria Plants

-Meaning of Wisteria Flowers
+Meaning of the Wisteria Vine and Flowers

-It’s quite obvious what the Wistaria means.
-In the Victorian language of flowers, the flowers mean I cling to thee or simply put – it means being clingy!
+In early Victorian England, the flowers mean I cling to thee or simply put – it means being clingy in the Victorian language!
 Why?
 Well, because of its viny and twinning habit of growth!

-In the culture of Japanese folk, the Wistaria meant youth and poetry.
+In the culture of Japanese folk, the wistaria meant youth and poetry.
 They regard these as the flower of April and believe that its bright sunny days represent the youth.
 Why poetry?
 They believe that the clusters of petals embody the words flowing in a poem.
 Quite a beautiful and unique meaning for a flower.

 What does a White Wisteria Flower Mean?